-Until I was so tired, I literally could not get out of the bed for a few days.
+Until I was so tired that I literally could not get out of the bed for a few days.
 I was sick, sad and sullen.
 I began to beg God to give me energy and focus to change my lifestyle.
 I was done.

 But then there were boys.

-Now, I didn’t party as much but I began dating a WHOLE lot.
-It was like I needed a replacement fix from the high of the night life.
+I began to stay home more and skip partying as much but I also began dating a WHOLE lot more.
+It was like I needed a replacement fix from the high of the nightlife.
 I started working more steadily, some in TV, and some in acting, and some as a teaching artist.
 But I felt more grounded and ready to play again.

-This time, the party was in my bedroom.
+This time, the party at my house.
 I had a few of those a week.
-I loved dating, I loved flirting and I loved sex.
-These, of course, were all quick doses of love that I still lost for myself, but thought I found in these random men who had nothing to offer me but a fun night.
+I loved dating, I loved flirting and I loved affection.
+These, of course, were all quick doses of love that I still lost for myself but thought I found in these random men who had nothing to offer me but a fun night.
 And I had no standards, none.

 I dated anyone who asked.
 Not all came home with me of course (I had some standards left), but most of the dinners I ate in my twenties were paid for by men I can’t even remember.

-The low point in this phase was when I went on this date with “white Ryan” (I called him that cuz I had an ex named Ryan already but he was black).
+The low point in this phase was when I went on this date with “white Ryan” (I called him that cuz I had an ex-boyfriend named Ryan but he was black).
 He was cute and funny and wanted to wine and dine me.
-We went to this “authentic” italian restaurant where all the servers spoke only italian and so were the menus.
+We went to this “authentic” Italian restaurant where all the servers spoke fluenItalianan and the menus were also in Italian.
 I was vegetarian at the time, so I wasn’t sure what I could order.
 Long story short, I ended up ordering a mushroom pasta dish that I scarfed down out of hunger and tipsyness, just to find out that it had pork all in it.
-I was so sick after that and told myself I had to stop pimping myself out for free food and attention.
+I was SO sick after that and I knew that I had to stop pimping myself out for free food and attention.
 Once again, I was done.

 I calmed down on dating for a while.
 I prayed for God’s help in getting myself in a better place.

 God helped me.
 I was good again.
-I decided to put my energy into church instead.
+I decided to put my energy into the church instead.
 I wanted to be grounded, disciplined, healthy.
 And I was.
-I got my priorities straight, started working for a non-profit managing arts programs that I loved, I made more money, moved into my own place, got a boyfriend…all of these things began to happen for me.
+I got my priorities straight.
+I started working for a non-profit where I was managing arts programs that I loved, I made more money, moved into my own place, got a boyfriend…all of these things began to happen for me.
 I felt good.
 I felt happy.

 I started serving at church.
 I was there as much as I could be.
-I met new friends at my church, I made business partnerships at church, everything seemed to start to fall into place for me and once again, I felt loved.
+I met new friends at my church, I made business partnerships at my church, and everything seemed to start to fall into place for me… I felt loved.

-Then something strange began to happen, I started to feel closed in.
+Then, over time, something strange began to happen, I started to feel closed in.
 Like, there was nothing else I could do.
 I felt stuck.
-I started to feel cautious and like I wanted people to like me.
-I felt judged all the time and like I couldn’t be honest with myself or others.
-I found myself not truly being happy with who I was and that I always needed to say things a certain way, think a certain way and, act a certain way in order to be in the “church elite” circles.
+I started to feel cautious and judged all the time and like I couldn’t be honest with myself or others.
+I found myself not being happy with who I truly was and that I always needed to say things a certain way, think a certain way and, act a certain way in order to be in the “church elite” circles.
 I was in too deep and I didn’t like who I was becoming.

 A few events led to me leaving this church.
-One when church people stop being “my friend” when my “church boyfriend” and I broke up and I started dating someone new.
+One, when church people stop being my “friend” after my church boyfriend and I broke up and I started dating someone new (outside of the church).
 Two, is when the pastor start calling feminism a “movement from the pits of hell”.
-Three, is when I was introduced to meditation and realized that God had more to say to me in the quiet of my spirit than anyone can say to me in the pulpit.
+Three, is when I was introduced to meditation and realized that God had more to say to me in the quiet of my personal spirit than anyone can say to me in the pulpit.